At the Foyer of Thessaloniki Concert Hall, Greece [@Irini]

 CONDUCTING

 Lee leads a course in conducting as part of HKU Music Department’s Performance Study programme.
+He was also conductor-in-residence at the inaugural edition of the South China Contemporary Creative Music Institute (2025).

 For upcoming activities, visit SCHEDULE.